What You Need to Know about Divorce in Texas

 There is no provision in Texas divorce law for what other states refer to as “legal separation.”
 Instead, when you file for a divorce in Texas, you can get the court to issue orders—including temporary child custody and support provisions as well as specification of who pays community debts temporarily and who gets to live in the family house during the divorce proceedings—for the period before your divorce becomes final.

-If you are looking for a divorce attorney in the North Texas area, call Burrows Law Group at 972-703-4004, or contact our board certified family law specialist here for a consultation.* Our divorce lawyers will put their comprehensive experience to great use as they guide you through the legal process.
+If you are looking for an attorney in the North Texas area, call Burrows Law Group at 972-236-7798, or contact our board certified family law specialist here for a consultation.* Our lawyers will put their comprehensive experience to great use as they guide you through the legal process.